Community Grants Program

 The Fund will only consider organizations that can demonstrate the ability to foster creative community cooperation and collaboration.

 Youth Empowerment and Development

-The Fund seeks creative nonprofit efforts to improve youth development and nurture young leaders in Park and Gallatin counties.
+The Fund seeks creative nonprofit efforts to improve youth development and nurture young leaders.
 The Fund is especially interested in programs that empower youth and cultivate young stewards of land and wildlife through education, challenges of physical activity, wilderness experiences and outdoor adventure; this includes programs that introduce youth and their families to area natural resources.
-Proposals that incorporate service-learning projects for youth will receive more merit.
+Proposals that incorporate service-learning projects for youth will receive more consideration.

 Early Childhood Development

 The fund will award grants to organizations providing children, birth to five, with quality opportunities that will prepare them for successful lifelong development.